Deep Learning the Functional Renormalization Group

 The essential object in the fRG is the vertex function $\text{V}(\text{k}_1,\text{k}_2,\text{k}_3)$, whose description, in principle, requires the computation and storage of a function of three continuous momentum variables.
 By studying a particular theoretical model, the two dimensional $t-t^\prime-U$ Hubbard model, believed relevant for cuprates and wide classes of organic conductors, we show that a lower dimensional representation can capture the fRG flow of the apparently high-dimensional vertex functions.
 To learn this simpler representation, we use a neural network architecture known as Neural Ordinary Differential Equations (NODE) \cite{Chen2018}.
 The latent variable space of the NODE provides us with insight into the low-dimensional structure of the fRG flow.
 In order to further investigate the reason for this simplicity, we apply Dynamic Mode Decomposition (DMD)~\cite{schmid_dynamic_2010, rowley2009spectral}, a complementary dimensionality reduction scheme that is specifically tailored for dynamical systems.
 We observe that a small number of modes are able to approximately capture the fRG dynamics of this model.
 In other words, the key to success of the method is that the momentum-dependence of the vertex can be approximated by combining a small number of patterns characteristic of the different competing many-body phases.

 Thus our ML approach to fRG achieves what reduced order models~\cite{Quarteroni} wish to accomplish.
 However, we do not apply predetermined ans\"atze or make simplifying approximations, potentially discarding some relevant information in the vertex function.
 Instead, we let data guide the choice of the lower-dimensional representation.
-We expect such flexible representation learning techniques to be extremely useful in other vertex-based numerical methods, besides the fRG, which suffer the bottleneck of dealing with high-dimensional data sets.

 {\it The fRG ground states of the Hubbard model --} The microscopic Hamiltonian we consider is

 with hopping amplitudes $t$ and $t'$ between nearest neighbours (nn) and next-nearest neighbours (nnn) on the 2D square lattice, and onsite Coulomb repulsion $U$.
 The 2-particle properties of this model are investigated through the temperature-flow one-loop fRG scheme~\cite{HonerkampSalmhoferPRL,HonerkampSalmhoferPRB}, where the RG flow of $\text{V}^\Lambda(\text{k}_1,\text{k}_2,\text{k}_3)$ is